Guest Writer for Wake Up World

 This doesn’t mean we have to agree that every “conspiracy theory” out there is true (since there are things that are true and others that are not, but usually there are elements of truth in everything – the 80-20 rule as applied to 80% truth, 20% falsehood, or vice versa).
 It does mean that we need to protect ourselves from the ongoing mind-programming that happens via advertising on radio, TV, internet – basically everywhere – and be aware at how strongly our behavior and thoughts are influenced by it.

-More and more people are fighting back against the whole concept of Black Friday, holiday shopping and the pressure to buy, buy, buy.
-I personally have cancelled my Amazon Prime subscription.
+More and more people are fighting back against the whole concept of Black Friday, holiday shopping, and the pressure to buy, buy, buy.
+I personally have canceled my Amazon Prime subscription.
 I cannot stomach ordering another plastic toy that just pads the pockets of Jeff Bezos’ climate-choking empire of boxes packaged by underpaid and mistreated factory workers.

 I basically don’t give gifts anymore to most people (except to my kids), and my family does a Secret Santa exchange which greatly reduces the pressure.
 Instead, we sometimes make homemade gifts and bake things for people.
-When I do buy gifts, I do my best to only support local businesses, particularly artisans, musicians (like custom songs written by Chris Kemp White).
+When I do buy gifts, I do my best to only support local businesses, particularly artisans and musicians.

 And that’s what this is really about.